Roberto Rosetti

 Roberto Rosetti (born 18 September 1967) is an Italian former football referee.
-He is fluent in Italian (native), English and French.
-He started refereeing in 1983, and took charge of his first match in the Italian Serie A in 1996.
-He received his FIFA Badge in 2002.
-Aside from his refereeing duties, Rosetti works as director of a hospital.

 Rosetti is counted amongst the top referees of all time in a list maintained by the International Federation of Football History and Statistics (IFFHS).
+He won the Serie A Referee of the Year award for four consecutive seasons between 2006 and 2009, and was named IFFHS World's Best Referee in 2008.
 He retired following the 2010 FIFA World Cup to take a position with the Italian Football Federation as the referee designator for Serie B League.
+He was inducted into the Italian Football Hall of Fame in 2015.

 Luciano Moggi, then general director of Juventus, had described Rosetti and his colleague Pierluigi Collina as being too 'objective' in an intercepted telephone call.
 Moggi also claimed that Rosetti and Collina should be 'punished' for decisions made against Juventus in that same phonecall.

 Rosetti is currently the Chief Refereeing Officer and Chairman of the Referees Committee at UEFA.

+Early and personal life

+Rosetti was born in Turin, Piedmont, in 1967.
+Aside from his refereeing duties, Rosetti has also worked as a hospital manager and as a financial advisor.
+He is fluent in Italian (native), English, and French.
+He enjoys playing tennis in his free time.

 Career

+Early career

+Rosetti first began refereeing matches in 1983, at the age of 16.
+He offciated his first match in the Italian Serie B at the age of 29 in 1997, and the following year, he made his Serie A debut on 19 April, taking charge of a 2–0 Sampdoria victory at Napoli; he also won the "Giorgio Bernardi" Award that year, for the best young rookie referee in Serie A.

+He received his FIFA Badge and made his international debut as a referee in 2002.
+Later that spring, he officiated at the UEFA European Under-17 Championship, including the final between Switzerland and France, with the former team prevailing 4–2 on penalties after a goalless draw.
+The following year, he officiated the 2003 FIFA U-20 World Cup final between Brazil and Spain, with the former nation winning 1–0.